sillsdev/ptx2pdf/docs/dev/complex.md

 The existence or not of `\f@llow@nL` is then used to populate the 'original galley' for Z and then in turn Y as the respective remainder box is emptied.
 When all is acceptable, \f@llowingZ is used to fill L.
 \f@llow@nL (etc) can also be used to identify columns that must be re-worked in the case a column needs shortening.

 For a mirrored diglot, the display-reversal code must use the  mapping appropriately. i.e. a book bound for LTR readers (e.g. English-speaking audience) might have
 `\polyglotpages{LLA/R}`, with L2->Z
-The forward and back display sequence is then: LZA/R and ALZ/R. For RTL readers, the forward and back display sequence will be: ZLA/R and AZL/R. kj
+The forward and back display sequence is then: LZA/R and ALZ/R respectively.
+For RTL readers,
+the forward and back display sequence will be: ZLA/R and AZL/R respectively.
+Thus reversal must happen at the row level.

 ## Footnotes and repeated columns
 It is worth considering what to do with footnotes.
 If the repeated columns are on  separate pages, then it would make sense for the note to be